CoNarrative/glujs-guide/guide.md

 In addition to the simplicity of binding, GluJS also provides a very straightforward way to "compose" your views dynamically that include "config transformations", localization, one-to-many tab patterns, dynamic areas of the screen, pop-up messages and dialogs, layouts, and more.
 Furthermore, there is a strong "name convention" piece to GluJS we have not yet introduced that makes your bindings even simpler and more consistent.
 These will be covered in a later more detailed section.

-###Example flow between viewmodel and view
+###Example flow between view model and view

 The binding built within GluJS is very simple to use, but lets you quickly compose sophisticated interaction patterns.
 In the running 'Hello World' example, the flow between view and view model can be summarized as follows:
  1. The button starts out toggled because `arriving` starts out `true`, and the `title` of the panel starts out as 'Hello World!' because `message` (which is calculated from the value of `arriving`) is that value.
  3. When clicked, GluJS sets `arriving` to `false`
- 4. That in turn triggers the view model formula called `message` to recalculate based on the provided formula funciton.
+ 4. That in turn triggers the view model formula called `message` to recalculate based on the provided formula function.
 It now has the value 'Goodbye World!'
  5. Since the `title` is bound to `message`, GluJS automatically updates the title to match

 It's a simple but very powerful pattern.
-If you are familiar with ExtJS (and even if you are not) it will be useful to walk through the [For ExtJS users: How does this compare?](#for-extjs-users-how-does-this-compare) section below to see how it compares against "straight-ahead" and "MVC" aproaches on even a simple reactive application.
+If you are familiar with ExtJS (and even if you are not) it will be useful to walk through the [For ExtJS users: How does this compare?](#for-extjs-users-how-does-this-compare) section below to see how it compares against "straight-ahead" and "MVC" approaches on even a simple reactive application.

 ###Basic entry points

 We have defined the application, but not yet instantiated it anywhere.
 To do that, GluJS supports two basic entry points.
-First is the viewport entry-point when you are using GluJS globally within your ExtJS application:
+First is the `Viewport` entry-point when you are using GluJS globally within your ExtJS application:

 ```javascript
 Ext.onReady(function(){glu.viewport('helloworld.main')};);